lizanafj/analytics-to-assess-the-heat-resilience-of-buildings/README.md

 # Indicators to assess the heat resilience of buildings 🌞

-Novel diagnostic analytics to audit the passive building performance using real long-term monitoring data obtained through indoor and outdoor IoT sensors.
+Diagnostic analytics to audit the passive building performance using real long-term monitoring data obtained through indoor and outdoor IoT sensors.

+This approach is further detailed in the following scientific article:

+  **López-García, E. et al. (2022) Monitoring and analytics to measure heat resilience and support passive building retrofit**

 ## Overview